runicscribe/worldbuilding-docs/dae-machina/culture/peoples/high_elementals.md

 The form of a Vyldarthe is less mercurial than that of a Gyldraed, but shaped in similar fashionl; built up from aspects from other sapients they've interacted with.
 Young vyldarthe extreemly varied, not relaly having settled down on anything appriaching a permanent form Older vyldarth usually settle on some sort of humanoid shape, given that the Ael are the most common form of sapient life.
-Some, especially those formed in the domain of the deep fae, opt for a more animal-like form instead.
+Some, especially those dwelling in the domain of the deep fae, opt for a more animal-like form instead.
-Some particularly ancient vyldarth settled on the form of a dragon several millenia ago, and aren't changing to become more Ael-compatible anytime soon.
+Some particularly ancient vyldarthe settled on the form of a dragon several millenia ago, and aren't changing to become more Ael-compatible anytime soon.

+Vyldarthe are sometimes confused with elder Ael'jinn.
+One common differentiator is that Vyldarthe readily incorporate organic materials such as wood or vines into their form, wherease 'jinn do not.